How To Fade Chickenpox Scars

 Home Remedies For Chickenpox Scars

+Once you’ve recovered, your main focus may be to get rid of chickenpox scars.
 These remedies may not fade old scars.
 However, if you are recovering from chickenpox, they may help in proper wound care and prevent scarring.

 1. Aloe Vera Gel

-Aloe vera can reduce inflammation, promote proper wound healing, and reduce scar tissue size (1).
 It can also soothe the skin and relieve itching.
 You can massage the affected area with fresh aloe vera gel and leave it on overnight.

 2. Shea Butter

-Shea butter is a popular remedy to reduce keloidi XHarmless thick raised scar after the healing of the injury, usually on earlobes, cheeks, shoulders and chest. scars after a surgical procedure (2).
+Shea butter is a popular remedy to reduce keloidi Harmless thick raised scar after the healing of the injury, usually on earlobes, cheeks, shoulders and chest. scars after a surgical procedure (2).
 It is rich in omega-3 fatty acids and moisturizes the skin.
 Massaging the affected area with shea butter can keep the area hydrated, maintain its elasticity, reduce itching, and prevent scarring.

 3. Rosehip Seed Oil

-The antioxidants and the phytochemicalsi XBioactive nutrients found in plants that provide health benefits and reduce the risk of major chronic diseases. present in rosehip seed oil make it an excellent choice for scar management (3).
+The antioxidants and the phytochemicalsi Bioactive nutrients found in plants that provide health benefits and reduce the risk of major chronic diseases. present in rosehip seed oil make it an excellent choice for scar management (3).
 It can reduce skin dryness and help improve the appearance of scars.
 You can massage the affected area with rosehip seed oil regularly to achieve the desired results.

 Over-The-Counter Treatments